The Eternal Feminine is an ever-evolving celebration of women.

 To date, six variations of the program have been performed, from sacred spaces in Toronto and Oakville to a nature sanctuary in Rosseau, Ontario.
 Through timeless themes like love, loss, fantasy, relationships, and motherhood, each program features women poets, women composers, and women characters to explore the feminine experience.

-Together with Suzanne Yeo, Daniella expanded The Eternal Feminine into a 8-part podcast series on their new joint project The Art Song Podcast.
+Daniella and Suzanne expanded The Eternal Feminine into a 8-part podcast series on their new joint project The Art Song Podcast.
 Each of these episodes explores the life and a selected work by a female composer and/or poet and also includes original articles about each featured creator.
-Browse All Episodes here !
+Browse all episodes here !

 About the Artists